Lincoln's sparrow: Vocalizations

 Lincoln's sparrow is a very secretive species; they are often not seen or heard even where they are common.
 Only the males are known to sing and their song is unique among the Melospiza genus.
 They produce a sweet, wrenlike, gurgling song with varied frequencies.
 First, there are often several rapid, high-pitched introductory notes, which then go into a trill that starts out low, rises abruptly, and then drops.
-Similar to the swamp sparrow, the Lincoln's sparrow has a relatively small song repertoire with an average of 3.7 different song types per individual.
+Similar to the swamp sparrow, Lincoln's sparrow has a relatively small song repertoire with an average of 3.7 different song types per individual.
 However, their complex, multisyllabic song pattern is comparable to that of a song sparrow, whereas the swamp sparrow has a simple, single-syllabic song.
 They sing most frequently in the morning and only in the beginning of the breeding season before incubation.
 They often sing while exposed on perches, as well as during flight.

 This bird has two calls sounds: one is an aggressive, flat tup or chip while the other is a soft, high-pitched buzzy zeet.
 The latter in males is often followed by their song.
 The zeet call is generally used while under dense cover, whereas the chip call is used while exposed on perches to attract attention or during antagonistic encounters.
 Both calls are used in nest defense.
 They also have a distinct, hoarse, buzzing zrrr-zrrr-zrrr call sequence used for mating, during territorial disputes, and when mate-guarding.